Tasha Yar: Appearances

-Yar forms part of the away team that beams down to Vagra II to rescue Deanna Troi from a crashed shuttlecraft in "Skin of Evil".
+In "Skin of Evil", Yar forms part of the away team that beams down to Vagra II to rescue Deanna Troi from a crashed shuttlecraft.
 She is killed by the creature Armus in a display of his power.
 The crew hold a memorial service for her on the holodeck, and Worf replaces her as chief tactical and security officer.

-After her death it is revealed that Data keeps a small hologram of her in his quarters.
-Despite Data's lack of emotions, he is described by reviewers as being sentimentally attached to her image.
-During the court hearing on Data's stature as a sentient being in "The Measure of a Man", he explains that he and Yar were intimate and that she was special to him.
+Yar's legacy has a minor role in "The Measure of a Man", a second season episode.
+Despite Data's lack of emotions, he is sentimentally attached to her, and keeps a small hologram of her in his quarters.
+During the court hearing on Data's stature as a sentient being, he says that he and Yar were intimate and that she was special to him.

-After the USS Enterprise-C emerges from a rift in space-time in "Yesterday's Enterprise", the timeline is changed and Yar is once again alive and in her former position on the Enterprise-D. She works with the older Enterprise's helmsman, Richard Castillo, and the two become close.
+The USS Enterprise-C emerges from a rift in space-time in "Yesterday's Enterprise", and the timeline is changed.
+Yar is once again alive and in her former position on the Enterprise-D. She works with the older Enterprise's helmsman, Richard Castillo, and the two become close.
 Guinan, who has some awareness of the timeline that would be restored by the Enterprise-C returning into the rift, confides in Yar that she believes that Yar died senselessly in that timeline.
 Based on that advice, Yar transfers to the Enterprise-C and returns with it to two decades into the past, and its expected destruction at the hands of the Romulans while defending the Klingon outpost Narendra III.
-The alternative universe version of Yar travelled back in time on board the Enterprise-C, and into the main timeline.
+The alternative universe version of Yar traveled back in time on board the Enterprise-C, and into the main timeline.
 This process was later described as "world jumping" rather than a typical timeline travel story by critics.

-Yar's half-Romulan daughter Sela explains in "Redemption" that several members of the Enterprise-C crew were captured by the Romulans when it returned through the rift, including Yar.
+In the two-part episode "Redemption", Denise Crosby plays Sela, Yar's half-Romulan daughter.
+In a follow-up to "Yesterday's Enterprise", it is revealed that several members of the Enterprise-C crew were captured by the Romulans when it returned through the rift, including Yar.
 A Romulan general offered to spare the crew's lives if she became his consort.
 After a year, Yar gave birth to Sela.
 When Sela was four, Yar attempted to escape but Sela screamed to prevent her from being taken away from her father.
 After she was caught, Yar was executed.

 The series finale "All Good Things..." includes Yar's final appearance, in scenes that take place prior to and in the early parts of "Encounter at Farpoint".
 As most of the bridge crew are yet to join the Enterprise-D in the scenes, Yar is one of the senior members of the crew under Captain Picard in the earliest of the three timeframes in the episode.
 She needs to be convinced by Picard to put the ship in danger in order to destroy the temporal anti-time anomaly that threatens to prevent life from evolving on Earth.